Menu

 Areas of Expertise

-Artificial Intelligence (AI) from humanistic perspectives; feminist, trans/gender, queer, and critical race theory; Shakespeare; film and performance studies; digital humanities; disability studies; globalization; cultural diplomacy; Asian-European cultural exchange; early modern (Renaissance) and postmodern cultures; translation theories; intercultural theatre; Asian-American, East Asian and Sinophone (including Taiwanese) theatre and film
+Trustworthy artificial intelligence (AI); feminist, transgender, queer, and critical race theory; Shakespeare; film and performance studies; digital humanities; disability studies; globalization; cultural diplomacy; Asian-European cultural exchange; early modern (Renaissance) and postmodern cultures; translation theories; intercultural theatre; Asian-American, East Asian and Sinophone (including Taiwanese) theatre and film

 Oxford University Press, 2021